Hammond24/cs3210_lab/instructions/lab2.md

   you think of when?).
 You should handle these instances gracefully.
 - In order to get full credit for this lab you'll have to consider the corner cases of this design.
 What extremes can you think of testing for?
+- You are extremely unlikely to get full credit for this lab without writing your own unit-tests.
+We strongly encourage you to write unit tests that express corner-case behaviors, and carefully test and verify the correctness of your code.

 # Lab-specific requirements